tschaffter/rstudio/README.md

 ## Setting Synapse credentials

-Set the environment variables `SYNAPSE_USERNAME` and `SYNAPSE_TOKEN`.
-If both variables are set, they will be used to create the configuration file `~/.synapseConfig` when the container starts.
+Set the environment variables `SYNAPSE_TOKEN` to the value of one of your Synapse Personal Access Tokens.
+If this variable is set, it will be used to create the configuration file `~/.synapseConfig` when the container starts.

 ## Using Conda